TranPhucVinh/C/Physical layer/Embedded command.md

 ...
 ```
 After killing/stopping ``a.out``, ``child_process`` still runs in the background.
+## Kill the infinite background process by signal
 To kill child process when killing ``a.out``, use [signal](Signal) with ``SIGINT`` to catch ``Ctr+C`` in ``child_process``, ``SIGKILL`` to kill ``child_process``
 ``parent_process``
 ```c